 Regarding translations of those works, some artists don't mind them, as they believe it's an extra-promotion for their works overseas.
 However, many artists are very worried about the blatant piracy of their works, especially by foreigners (artists from circles like LINDA Project, ARCHIVES and Circle Huan have stated that they don't want their works to be published in websites that people outside of Japan can access), and they have started to take actions against websites and "scanlations" in 2013.

-- Harumi Fujiyoshi from Sayonara, Zetsubou-Sensei is, as her name holds true note , a Yaoi Fangirl.
+- Harumi Fujiyoshi is, as her name holds true note , a Yaoi Fangirl.
 Naturally, she's into slash and a lot of her drawing material involves Shout Outs and references to other anime, mostly involving material like the above picture.

 - When Itoshiki-sensei learns about Fujiyoshi's hobby, he says he put out a few doujinshi in his student days.
 Naturally, he means self-published literature in a rather old-fashioned format and both characters get the wrong idea about each other's interests.

-- Konata from Lucky Star is a Comiket veteran, once recruiting her friends to come with her, during which episode, Kagami spots the yaoi doujin of Gauron and Sousuke from Full Metal Panic! pictured above.
+- Konata doesn't draw doujinshi herself, but she regularly buys them and she recruits the Hiiragi twins to come with her to Comiket during one episode.
+At one point, Kagami spots a yaoi doujin of Gauron and Sousuke from Full Metal Panic! pictured above.
 Curiosity gets the best of her, and...well...hilarity ensues.

 - Doujin Work is, unsurprisingly, about people involved in the doujin manga scene, with varying levels of success.
 Apparently, one can make quite a profit in making doujinshi, as Justice can attest.